Because Pierce County Matters

 Pierce Transit also receives funding from Sound Transit for contracted services

-Sales Tax for Comparable Transit Agencies under PTBA* Authority
+Sales Tax for Comparable Transit Agencies Under PTBA* Authority